Peninsula: Definitions

 A peninsula is generally defined as a piece of land surrounded on most sides by water.

-A peninsula may be bordered by more than one body of water, and the body of water does not have to be an ocean or a sea.
-A piece of land on a very tight river bend or one between two rivers is sometimes said to form a peninsula, for example in the New Barbadoes Neck in New Jersey, United States.
-A peninsula may be connected to the mainland via an isthmus; for example, the Isthmus of Corinth connects to the Peloponnese peninsula.
+A peninsula may be bordered by more than one body of water, and the body of water need not be an ocean or a sea.
+A piece of land on a very tight river bend, or one between two rivers, is sometimes said to form a peninsula, for example in the New Barbadoes Neck in New Jersey, United States.
+The connection between a peninsula and the mainland may be an isthmus; for example, the Isthmus of Corinth connects the Peloponnese peninsula to Central Greece.

 Formation and types

 Peninsulas can be formed by continental drift, glacial erosion, glacial meltwater, glacial deposition, marine sediment, marine transgressions, volcanoes, divergent boundaries or river sedimentation.
 More than one factor may contribute to the formation of a peninsula.
 For example, in the case of Florida, continental drift, marine sediment, and marine transgressions all contributed to its shape.

-Peninsulas can also be man-made.
-Typically, they are built as protection from ocean or sea waves by building a Breakwater, which sometimes connects back to land.
-They can also be built to expand areas of a city; for example, Copenhagen is planning to create a peninsula that houses 35,000 residents by 2070.